 Competing Metrics for Optimal Performance

 Metrics like precision and recall often have inverse relationships—improving one can diminish the other.
 Using a composite measure, such as the F1-score, harmonizes these two metrics to provide a balanced view of a model’s accuracy and thoroughness.
-This balance is important when fine-tuning models to ensure they perform well across various aspects of a task, not just optimizing one at the expense of another.
+This balance is important when fine-tuning models to ensure they perform well across various aspects of a task.

 Model Stability and Trustworthiness